sekoyo/react-image-crop/README.md

 #### onChange(crop, pixelCrop) (optional)

 A callback which happens for every change of the crop (i.e. many times as you are dragging/resizing).
 Passes the current crop state object, as well as a pixel-converted crop for your convenience.
+This is not called on the load even if the crop was adjusted.

 *Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.